-As a traveler you better get used to being asked where you are from, as this question comes up early in conversations no matter where you are going in the world.
-Nevertheless I was surprised to hear the Indonesian version “dari mana?” constantly when walking down the roads of Labuan Bajo.
+Nevertheless, I was surprised to hear the Indonesian version “dari mana?” constantly when walking down the roads of Labuan Bajo.
 Without a greeting like “Halo” or “Selamat” it felt rather direct for the generally very modest and polite Indonesians.
-Of course, we didn’t want to be the rude foreigners and learned our reply: “Dari Jerman”.
+Of course, we didn’t want to be rude foreigners and learned our reply: “Dari Jerman”.
 OK, actually Yoeri is “Belanda” by passport, but he is also a Berliner, and the Dutch are not very much loved in Indonesia.

-After a while we started to understand that these questions in fact are meant as a greeting.
+After a while, we started to understand that these questions, in fact, are meant as a greeting.
 Unlike in other parts of the world where only strangers are asked, in Indonesia everybody is addressing everybody else this way.
 It’s simply not so much how you are doing, but where you are doing it.
 But even then you don’t have to be precise.
-You can say “jalan-jalan” for walking or my favourite expression “makan angin” (eating wind) which in a way reflected our approach to come to Indonesia quite well.
+You can say “jalan-jalan” for walking or my favourite expression “makan angin” (eating wind) which in a way reflected our approach to coming to Indonesia quite well.

 We moved on by now.
 But we still don’t really know where we are going or when this will happen.
 We are enjoying life where we are – most of the time at least.
-However I can show you where we are coming from and maybe where you are going to one day as we highly recommend exploring the beauties of Komodo yourself:
+However, in this blog, I show you where we are coming from as well as where you are going (category travel or such per country).
+In the meantime, we highly recommend exploring the beauties of Komodo yourself:

 Howdy!
 I could have sworn I’ve been to this blog before but